How to Apply for Work Authorization and Advance Parole During I-485 Processing

 • Employment-based petitions: Applicants sponsored by employers under various preference categories, including EB-1 extraordinary ability workers, EB-2 advanced degree professionals, and EB-3 skilled workers;

-• Asylum seekers and refugees: Individuals granted asylum or refugee status who have fulfilled the one-year physical presence requirement and seek to adjust status to permanent residency;
+• Asylum seekers and refugees: Individuals granted asylum or refugee status who have met the one-year physical presence requirement and seek to adjust status to permanent residency;

-• Special immigrant groups: Including religious workers, Afghan or Iraqi nationals who provided faithful service to the U.S. government, and other designated categories such as certain juveniles or broadcasters.
+• Special immigrant groups: Including religious workers, Afghan or Iraqi nationals who provided faithful service to the U.S. government, certain juveniles, broadcasters, and other designated categories.

 Understanding Work Authorization